JagunP/Mini-Projects/README.md

-# Acronym by Precious-Favour Jagun
+# A series of Mini Projects by Precious-Favour Jagun

-A simple software that generates acronyms of inputed text.
+AAcronym.c --> A simple software that generates acronyms of inputed text.

+Number Guess.c --> A simple game where you give a range and guess the number within that range.